expo/expo/docs/README.md

 Some times you want to make an edit in version `X` but then have that edit also be applied in versions `Y, Z, ...` (say when you're fixing documentation for an API call that existed in old versions too).
-You can use the `./scripts/versionpatch.sh` utiltiy to apply your `git diff` in one version in other versions.
+You can use the `./scripts/versionpatch.sh` utility to apply your `git diff` in one version in other versions.
 For example, to update the docs in `unversioned` then apply it on `v8.0.0` and `v7.0.0`, you'd do the following after editing the docs in `unversioned` such that it shows up in `git diff`: